-This is Rutgers-Newark.
+This is Rutgers University-Newark.
 Undergraduate, graduate and professional studies in the arts and humanities, life and physical sciences, business, nursing, social sciences, law, public affairs and criminal justice.

 Our seven colleges and schools offer more than 45 undergraduate majors, more than 25 graduate majors, and joint degree programs.